Kong/docs.konghq.com/app/gateway/2.6.x/developer-portal/configuration/workspaces.md

 >*Note* A Workspace can only enable a Dev Portal if the Dev Portal feature has been enabled in Kong's configuration.

-## Defining the Dev Portal's URL structure
+## Define the Dev Portal's URL structure

-The URL of each Dev Portal is automatically configured upon initialization and is determined by four properties:
+The URL of each Dev Portal is automatically configured on initialization and is determined by four properties:

 1. The `portal_gui_protocol` property